 Related: The Best Pubs in Dublin

 Creative prowess in literature and music has always given the city a certain cool factor, but with several buzzed-about hotel openings, Dublin’s sense of style is maturing.
 Of particular note is The Alex, a newly renovated property with Art Deco furnishings and a young crowd on Merrion Square.
-Twenty minutes away, in the Ranelagh neighborhood, The Devlin—sister property to the boutique hotel The Dean—is sure to attract a chic set with its rooftop bar and subterranean cinema, when it opens in September.
+Twenty minutes away, in the Ranelagh neighborhood, The Devlin—sister property to the boutique hotel The Dean—is sure to attract a chic set with its rooftop bar and subterranean cinema, when it opens on November 1st.

 With one of these new properties—or an elegant classic like The Merrion—as home base, travelers can explore the city’s developing food scene, which is garnering acclaim for its inspired chefs, sophisticated recipes and farm–to–table thinking.
 While the hot spots from Dublin’s first generation of post-recession restaurants remain as popular as ever (think The Pig’s Ear, The Winding Stair and Sophie’s), their offspring have made it very difficult to decide where to have dinner (try Mr. Fox, The Legal Eagle or Roberta’s).